-When making a career change into a different industry, you may not have directly relevant technical skills for the role.
+When making a career change to a different industry, you may not have directly relevant technical skills for the role.
 However, this is not to say that your skills and experience from your previous roles are not valuable.
-Employers will look for soft-skills that are important within the position, so demonstrate any of relevance.
+Employers will look for soft, or transferable, skills that are important within the position, so demonstrate any of relevance.
 At the end of the day, you can gain technical skills from training courses if necessary.

 Demonstrate You Are Open to Learning New Things

 Expanding on the previous point, you must show an employer you are willing to learn new skills and knowledge required for the role.
 Make sure you have an outline of a plan on how you can gain the necessary technical skills they are looking for.
 This may involve enrolment in online classes or undertaking research.
 Demonstrating your motivation to learn these things will impress an employer and show you are serious about the role.

 Point Out Any Benefits of Your Network